dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Description:**
 This command must be run from an application root directory.
 It redeploys the application to a new database instance.
-It is meant to be used with [`database restore`](#npx-dbos-cloud-db-restore) during disaster recovery to transfer applications to the restored database instance.
+It is meant to be used with [`database restore`](#npx-dbos-cloud-db-restore) during disaster recovery to transfer the application to the restored database instance.

 **Parameters:**
 - `--verbose`: Logs debug information about the deployment process, including config file processing and files sent.